Institute of International Peace Leaders

 ~ Zaib Lakhani

 It was also come to realization, constraining to Zaib and his ability to reach full potential was also the mentality against his diagnosis of Down Syndrome and setting new standards of achievement for Student with Down Syndrome.
 A revolution in Virginia just began its height.
+The mission is unstoppable!

-Through his voice, Zaib Lakhani is a force to be reckoned with, and is committed to teaching the world, that abilities are more powerful than disabilities.
-Zaib is supported by his dynamic team of local advocates known as “Momvocates” in the community as well as his loving and very committed family that has high standards for him and those Zaib speaks for, as he considers all people with unique needs around him, in community and world as his peers.
+Zaib is supported by his dynamic team of local advocates known as “Momvocates” in the community as well as his loving and very committed family setting high standards for him.

 “Don’t Dis-Abilities” ~Zaib Lakhani